johmicrot/Urban_Atlas_Prediction/ReadMe.md

-## This guide overviews how to generate the Urban Atlas Dataset, and how to train it in both a multi-task and single-task enviornments with Keras.
+## Predicting Societal Indicators from Space
 ### Contributors: "Daniel Pototzky, and John Rothman"

+This project makes three major contributions:
+1. Create a high-quality dataset by matching satellite images from Google Maps Static API with auxiliary data from Urban Atlas.
+Every image has two labels, one for the land type, another for population count.
+Overall, the dataset contains 225k images from 183 European cities.

+2. Explore the potential of Multi-task architectures in this domain.
+It is shown that Multi-task learning is particularly beneficial if the number of labeled images is relatively small.

+3. Data Distillation is applied to make use of unlabeled images.
+Thereby, two new ideas are suggested: First, only images are included for which the Data Distillation Ensemble is sure about, i.e. the prediction certainty is above a certain threshold.
+Second, the class distribution of the training set is taken into account which improves performance on small classes.
+Overall, it is shown that Data Distillation leads to an increase in accuracy on the test set by extracting information from unlabeled images.

+This guide overviews how to generate the Urban Atlas Dataset, and how to train it in both a multi-task and single-task enviornments with Keras.
 ### Dataset creation - add a population to UA shapefiles, generate data points, and download images
     This can be skipped by downloading our pre made dataet, which can be downloaded from https://goo.gl/n4w5gS.
     Make sure to  Unzip Urban_Atlas_Cities.7z to ~/Dataset/